10ium/config-editor/README.md

 ## What is implemented now

-- Xray-first modular architecture (Sing-box and Mihomo are ready as future engines).
+- Modular architecture with active Xray and Mihomo engines (Sing-box is ready for next phase).
 - Schema-driven editor with protocol-aware fields and protocol-specific transport options.
 - Editor layout: **main fields first**, then **optional fields**.
 - Import proxies from plain text or Base64 payloads.